 Amazon will let you order up to 45 pounds per box.

 14. Sell or Trade to Your Friends

 Another local option is to sell or trade your card with a friend, coworker, or family member.
 Since you already know each other, you might be able to get a better deal than dealing with a stranger.
 Once again, Amazon gift cards are akin to “plastic gold” so it should be relatively easy to sell or make a trade.

 It can take up to five business days for Card Kangaroo to receive your gift cards.
 Once received, you will be paid with PayPal within 48 hours.
+Know that you will not receive the full value but will get a good offer.
 You can also choose payment by check too.